laelbarlow/typhaon/README.md

   orthologous.
 So, you need a considerable amount of prior information based on exploratory analyses allowing you to make informed judgments about what sequences are likely to be orthologous before running this workflow.
-- It would be rather difficult to adapt this workflow to a project without significant prior experience with Python and Linux shell scripting.
+- A significant amount of coding (Python and Linux shell scripting) would be required to adapt and customize this workflow to a specific analysis project.

 ## License